ManuGithubSteam/Surface3ProArch/README.md

 ### Use Dark Desktop Theme

-Dark Theme helps reduce Battery drain and it looks goog.
+Dark Theme helps reduce Battery drain and it looks good.
 Use Gnome-Tweaks to set it.

 ### Disable Workspaces